-- f) the information on pensions should be disclosed as follows: - the real increase during the reporting year in the pension and (if applicable) related lump sum at retirement age in bands of £2,500; - the value at the end of the reporting year of the accrued pension and (if applicable) related lump sum at retirement age in bands of £5,000; - the value of the cash equivalent transfer value at the beginning of the reporting year to the nearest £1,000; - the real increase in the cash equivalent transfer value during the reporting year, to the nearest £1,000; and - the value of the cash equivalent transfer value at the end of the reporting year to the nearest £1,000; - 5.3.17 The remuneration report shall also include a segmental analysis of numbers of staff whose remuneration exceeds £100,000, by £10,000 band.
+- the value of the cash equivalent transfer value at the beginning of the reporting year to the nearest £1,000; - the real increase in the cash equivalent transfer value during the reporting year, to the nearest £1,000; and - the value of the cash equivalent transfer value at the end of the reporting year to the nearest £1,000. - 5.3.24 The remuneration report shall also include a segmental analysis of numbers of staff whose remuneration exceeds £100,000, by £10,000 band. - 5.3.25 Part 3 of Schedule 8 of Statutory Instrument 2008 No. 410 requires certain information to be included in the annual report section of the remuneration report.